tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/数据管理/对象标签_intl_en.md

 #### Description

-This API (DELETE Object tagging) is used to delete the existing tags of an object.
+This API is used to delete existing tags of an object.

 #### Method prototype